Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Data and Methods

 \subsection{Networks}

-Following \citet{Labe_2021} we train an MLP to solve a fuzzy classification problem by combining classification and regression.
-The MLP can be defined as a function $f_{\text{MLP}}:\mathbb{R}^d \rightarrow \mathbb{R}^c$ with network weights $W\in\mathcal{W}$.
-As input $\mathbf{x} \in \Omega$, the network considers the flattened temperature maps with $d = v\times h$.
-First, in the classification setting, the network assigns each map to one of the $C = 20$ different classes, where each class corresponds to one decade (see Figure 1 in \citet{Labe_2021}).
+Following \citet{Labe_2021}, we train an MLP, $f_{\text{MLP}}:\mathbb{R}^d \rightarrow \mathbb{R}^c$ with network weights $W\in\mathcal{W}$, to solve a fuzzy classification problem by combining classification and regression.
+As input $\mathbf{x} \in \Omega$, the network considers the flattened temperature maps with dimensionality $d = v\times h$.
+Given the goal of fuzzy classification, first, the network assigns each map to one of the $C = 20$ different classes, where each class corresponds to one decade between $1900$ and $2100$ (see Figure 1 in \citet{Labe_2021}).
 The network output $f(x)$, thus, is a probability vector $\mathbf{y}\in \mathbb{R}^{1\times C}$ across $C = 20$ classes.
-Afterwards, since the network can assign a nonzero probability to more than one class, regression is used to predict the year $\hat{y}$ of the input as:
+Afterward, since the network can assign a nonzero probability to more than one class, regression is used to predict the year $\hat{y}$ of the input as:

-where $y_i$ is the probability of class $i$, predicted by the network $\mathbf{y}=f(\mathbf{x})$ in the classification step and $\bar{Y}_i$ denotes the central year of the corresponding decade class $i$ (e.g. for class $i=1$, $\bar{Y}_1=1925$ represents the decade $1920-1929$).
-Note that, in this work, we focus on the class prediction of the network and use the regression only for performance evaluation (following \citet{Labe_2021}).
+where $y_i$ is the probability of class $i$, predicted by the network $\mathbf{y}=f(\mathbf{x})$ in the classification step, and $\bar{Y}_i$ denotes the central year of the corresponding decade class $i$ (e.g. for class $i=1$, $\bar{Y}_1=1925$ represents the decade $1920-1929$).
+Accordingly, the task ensures the association of temperature patterns to the respective year or decade.
+Here we train using the binary cross-entropy loss, considering Eq. \eqref{eq:reg} only for performance evaluation.

-Additionally, we construct a convolutional neural network (CNN) of comparable size (three times the number of parameters compared to the MLP).
-This network $f_{\text{CNN}}:\mathbb{R}^{v\times h} \rightarrow \mathbb{R}^c$ consists of a 2D-convolutional layer (2dConv) with $6\times6$ window size and a stride of 2.
+Additionally, we construct a CNN $f_{\text{CNN}}:\mathbb{R}^{v\times h} \rightarrow \mathbb{R}^c$ that maintains the longitude-latitude grid of the data $\mathbf{x}_{\text{img}}\in\mathbb{R}^{v\times h}$ for each input sample (see Section \ref{sec:Data}), unlike the flattened input used for the MLP.
+The CNN consists of a 2D-convolutional layer (2dConv) with $6\times6$ window size and a stride of 2.
 The second layer includes a max-pooling layer with a $2\times2$ window size, followed by a dense layer with $L^2$-regularization and a softmax output layer.
-Unlike the flattened input used for the MLP, the CNN maintains the longitude-latitude grid of the data $\mathbf{x}_{\text{img}}\in\mathbb{R}^{v\times h}$ after pre-processing (see Section \ref{sec:Data}).\\ Similar to \citet{Labe_2021}, the datasets include a training $\Omega_{\mathrm{tr}}$ and a test set $\Omega_{\mathrm{test}}$ which we randomly sample.
-For both MLP and CNN we consider $20\%$ of the data as test set and the remaining $80\%$ is split into a training ($64\%$) and validation ($16\%$) set.